-Let’s start by the story of the book:
+Let’s start with the story of the book:

 While coming back to Mithila from a trip, king Janak and queen Sunaina find a child, in the woods, in a furrow protected by a vulture.
 They both decide to adopt the child and gave her the name, Sita.
 She is later sent to Rishi Shvetaketu’s ashram to learn martial arts and gain knowledge of different subjects.
 There she befriends Radhika and her cousin Hanuman, a Naga and a Vayuputra.